-Planting & Growing

-Seaside Serenade Bar Harbor Hydrangea will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+Planting & Growing Annabelle Hydrangea will grow to be about 4 feet tall at maturity, with a spread of 5 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.

-This shrub does best in full sun to partial shade.
-You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
+This shrub performs well in both full sun and full shade.
+However, you may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.